All Episodes

 They are paranoid out there that people are lying about them.

-And what that really means is they're paranoid, they're not getting away with their lies.
+And what that really means is they're paranoid.

-We need a dog start barking when the Republicans lie, such as there was too little regulation or too, whatever would she say there was uh too much regulation caused the banking.
+When the Republicans lie, such as there was too little regulation, or whatever would she say, there was too much regulation caused the banking.

 The banking crisis.

-Side issue trying to explain once again what that was about, but if time permits, I will.
+Side issue, trying to explain once again what that was about, but if time permits, I will.

-But anyway, the the second point about this, if this were a Republican, that's all you would be seeing on cable news right now.
+But anyway, the second point about this, if this were a Republican, that's all you would be seeing on cable news right now.

 And you would be watching long discussion segments on cable news.